Best cordless vacuum cleaners for 2020

 Best vacuum cleaner

-Ok so it's not a cordless vacuum, but it's the best corded vacuum we've tested under the current test programme.
+This is a bagged vacuum cleaner, and it's the best we've tested under the current test programme.
 It’s great at cleaning on carpets and in crevices, it has great allergy filters and it cleans up pet hair easily too.
 It’s also one of the quietest vacuums we've tested and it has an adjustable suction dial, which makes cleaning on different surfaces a doddle.
 On its highest setting, it's tough to push on plush carpets, but if you reduce the power it skims easily over the carpet, and still cleans brilliantly too.

 Would a corded stick vacuum suit you better?